deepset-ai/haystack-core-integrations/integrations/langfuse/README.md

 ## Contributing

-`hatch` is the best way to interact with this project, to install it:
+`hatch` is the best way to interact with this project.
+To install it, run:
 ```sh
 pip install hatch
 ```